rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 !!! note

-    To upload backups to Swift, edit
-    /opt/genestack/kustomize/ovn/ovn-backup/ovn-backup.config to set
+    To upload backups to Swift with tempauth, edit /opt/genestack/kustomize/ovn/ovn-backup/ovn-backup.config to set
-    `SWIFT_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the KEYSTONE_URL and CONTAINER) and fill the username, password or API key, domain name, project ID, and domain ID of an user to use for backup (to get a scoped token suitable for uploading to Swift) in `swift-account.env` and then run:
+    `SWIFT_TEMPAUTH_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the CONTAINER) and fill the ST_AUTH, ST_USER, and ST_KEY appproriate for the Swift CLI client in in the `swift-tempauth.env` file and then run:

     kubectl apply -k /opt/genestack/kustomize/ovn/ovn-backup \
     --prune -l app=ovn-backup \